 The library subscribes to 17 newspapers and over 275 magazines.
 Current newspapers are located on the newspaper stand.
 Current magazines are placed on the magazine racks.
 Older issues are stored in the storage unit under the appropriate magazine.
 Back issues of magazines for the entire current year are stored in this manner.
-Back issues for past years are on microfilm and are available in the microfilm cabinets.
+Back issues for past years of some titles are on microfilm and are available in the microfilm cabinets.

 Back issues of periodicals may be checked out for overnight use.
 All periodicals on microfilm must be used in the library.
-Two microfilm readers and a reader-printer are available for patron use.
+Two microfilm readers and two reader-printers are available for patron use.